 What would the mother in your life say if you gave her a slice of this?!
 Especially after you told her that you made it…from scratch…just…for…her.

-Chocolate Chip Brownie Cheesecake – A rich brownie crust with a silky, cream cheese filling speckled with chocolate chips and topped with berries.
-A truly decadent and delicious cheesecake!
-Gluten Free.
+This Chocolate Chip Brownie Cheesecake boasts a rich brownie crust with a silky, cream cheese filling speckled throughout with mini chocolate chips.
+Top it with fresh berries for a truly out of this world, decadent, and delicious cheesecake!

 - Preheat oven to 350 degrees.